tdslot/cert-tree.rs/.kilocode/rules/memory-bank/context.md

 - **Documentation**: Comprehensive README and inline documentation

 ## Known Limitations
-- Extension parsing is partially implemented (basic OID display)
+- Extension parsing is enhanced with human-readable names for common extensions
 - No certificate chain validation yet
 - Limited support for exotic certificate formats